Killing of Kelvin Odunuyi: Aftermath

 Following the death of Odunuyi and other Nigerian youths in the UK, Abike Dabiri, an assistant to the President of Nigeria on foreign affairs, stated that the increase of Nigerian deaths in the UK "was worrisome and disturbing."
-Odunuyi's death was also mentioned in a song by rappers Tugga and Trills, as well as in a song by OFB rapper SJ.
+Odunuyi's death was mentioned in a song by rappers Tugga and Trills, which was seen by Odunuyi's family.
+The song chanted: “Park Lane bopping, the opps dem dropping, come here, I got you a coffin.
+12 gauge long like Kelvin’s coffin.”

+He was also mentioned in a song by OFB rapper SJ.

 A 21-year-old was arrested in connection with the shooting on suspicion of murder; he was later released.

 In 2021, a video showing a re-creation of Odunuyi's death in a Grand Theft Auto game was described as appalling by his family.